-🕸 SILCS-Phari macophore Go to Home 🖒
+🕸 SILCS-Pharm nacophore Go to Home 🖒

-đ.
-Colum Decident Name 26. show

-SILCS-Pharm Project Name sity_pnarm
+🌣 Setup Project Name 3fly_pharm

-🔟 Result FragMap Location select FragMap location
+SILCS-Pharm FragMap Location select FragMap location

-Protein PDB File salenct file
+🔟 Result Protein PDB File salact file

-Setup Reset
+Setup

 3. Once all information is entered correctly, press the "Setup" button at the bottom of the page.
 The screen will update to add "Pharmacophore Search" to the list of information.
 Click the "Select Pocket" button on the right-hand side of the window.